 Three U of I courses are associated with the series:

 Graduate-level students can participate in the series for academic credit by enrolling in Law 792JJ Scholarship of Sustainability; those interested in doing so should contact Professor Freyfogle at email@example.com

-January 31.
-Beginning the Search.
+February 13 :: Beginning the Search.
 Environmental ills involve human misuses of nature.
 But how might we distinguish between legitimate use and misuse?
 How might we best think about the proper human role in nature?
 Is sustainability a useful measure, and what alternatives goals have been proposed?
 Ultimately, what are the root causes–cultural, cognitive, and material–of our misuses of nature?
-Special guest, environmental philosopher J. Michael Scoville
+Speaker: Bill Sullivan, Department of Landscape Architecture.

-February 28.
-The Commodification of Nature.
-According to environmental historians a major driver in uses and misuses of nature has been the tendency to fragment landscapes and treat nature's parts as commodities.
-We'll look at the issue of fragmentation–physically, legally, and intellectually–and its resulting problems.
-We’ll also consider methods of valuing nature, critique the market as a driver, and trace the twentieth-century shift from conservation of discrete resources to the promotion of ecological functions/services.
+February 27 :: Fragmentation and Cultural Flaws.
+According to environmental historians a major driver of our uses and misuses of nature has been the tendency to fragment landscapes and treat nature's parts as market commodities.
+We'll look at the issue of fragmentation–physically, legally, and intellectually–and its resulting problems while also considering the limits on our knowledge and its implications.

-March 7.
-Humans Above All.
+March 6 :: Other Forms of Life.
 A critical modern assumption is that humans are the only species to possess moral value.
 Is this morally defensible?
-We'll explore the considerable differences between animal-welfare and ecological modes of thought while paying attention generally to the many ways we benefit from other life forms and how we might think about them.
-As will be apparent, the varied reasons for wanting to conserve other life forms can lead to widely differing policies and actions.
+We'll explore the considerable differences between animal-welfare and ecological modes of thought, while paying attention generally to the many ways we benefit from other life forms and how we might best think about them.
+As we'll see, our varied reasons for wanting to conserve other life forms can lead to widely differing policies and actions.
 Speaker: Dale Jamieson, New York University, Environmental Studies Program.
 Lecture: "Grass Fed Environmentalism: Living Responsibly in the Anthropocene"